 This blog is an continuation of my first blog about Rama (Raising Rama) and was inspired by certain events in my life.
-Separated with three children, I found myself alone, depressed and struggling to find my way.
+Separated with small children, I found myself alone, depressed and struggling to find my way.
 Feeling like I needed a big dog around, I made the decision to search out a local breeder.
 I had shown dogs before, so a show dog–though not a priority for me at that time–was definitely something I was willing to consider.
 I’d spent many years with guarding breeds and I wanted to be consistent with that.
 I researched a local Cane Corso breeder and went to visit.

 Enter a 60-lb brindle bundle of love with two speeds–Eeyore and Bulldozer.
 The day we went to meet her, she immediately went to my middle son and began playing fetch with him.
 My daughter was a toddler at the time and Rama was very gentle with her.
 It was clear she was a sweet soul, and so at the tender age of 5 months, she came home.